Bhaumiksinh-Sec/ci-cd-security-lab/README.md

 ### Notes
 - Security scans are currently configured as non-blocking while learning.
 - Future work will include stricter enforcement and (later) safe AWS integration using least-privilege IAM.

+## Security Process

+This repository follows a simple, security-first CI/CD process inspired by real-world SOC and DevSecOps practices.

+### 1. Change Introduction
+- Any change to the repository is treated as a potential security event.
+- Direct commits to the `main` branch are restricted to enforce change control.

+### 2. Automated Security Checks
+- **Secret scanning (Gitleaks)** runs automatically on relevant changes to detect exposed credentials early.
+- **Dependency vulnerability scanning (Trivy)** is run manually on demand to assess risk without creating unnecessary pipeline noise.

+### 3. Review and Assessment
+- CI/CD workflow results are reviewed through GitHub Actions logs.
+- Findings are assessed based on severity, context, and exploitability rather than tool output alone.

+### 4. Documentation
+- Security findings and reviews are documented using a dedicated issue template.
+- Each review records evidence, assessment, and outcome for audit and learning purposes.

+### 5. Resolution and Closure
+- If no action is required, findings are documented and closed.
+- If remediation is needed, fixes are applied via pull request and revalidated through CI/CD.

+This approach demonstrates a balanced, risk-based CI/CD security model focused on prevention, visibility, and traceability.